 - Header only

-Allows you to enter credit or debit values to a particular account.
-You can adjust the balances in the account based on status of Credit check box on the transaction type record.
+This style allows you to enter credit or debit values into a particular account.
+You can adjust the balances in the account based on the status of the Credit check box on the transaction type record.
 When this box is checked, the offset account is credited, and the accounts in the Lines sublist are debited, and vice versa.

-Allows you to manually enter the debits and credits to accounts while entering a transaction.
-Here, make sure that the total value of credits must be equal to the total value of debits.
+The journal style allows you to manually input debits and credits to accounts when entering a transaction.
+Here, remember to make sure that the total value of credits is equal to the total value of debits.

-This list style does not have GL impact.
-It utilizes a GL plug-in implementation to calculate the GL impact.
-The plug-in implementation calculates the impact based on other data such as the values entered on the transaction header, or values entered on a custom form created using SuiteScript objects.
+This list style does not have GL impact and instead utilizes a GL plug-in implementation to calculate the GL impact.
+The plug-in implementation calculates the impact based on data such as the values entered on the transaction header or on a custom form created using SuiteScript objects.

 Note: GL impact can be observed only for Basic and Journal List styles.

-On creation of a custom transaction type, a standard form is automatically created for that type.
-This form can be used to enter instances of the transaction.
-To make changes such as changing the position of fields, defining the fields as read-only, etc. you need to create a custom form for that transaction type.
+When a custom transaction type is created, a standard form is automatically made for that type.
+This form can be used to enter transaction instances, make changes such as adjusting the position of fields, define the fields as read-only, etc. For this transaction type, a custom form will need to be created.

 Creating links to Custom Transaction types

-You can create links or menu paths for each custom transaction you create in Netsuite.
-These links and menu paths can be used to easily access the created custom transactions types.
+You can create links or menu paths for each custom transaction you make in NetSuite.
+These links and menu paths can then be used to easily access the created custom transactions types.

-The following are the various methods to create the links.
+The following are the various methods that can be used to create links:

 - Planning for Custom Transaction Type Links